Glossary of Terms and Phrases

 Program: Set of related courses for which a student enrolls.

 Putative: Reputed; supposed

 Quad: A quadrangle (courtyard or courtyard and its buildings).
-Crafton's quad is located between the Library (LR) and Lab/Administration (LADM) buildings.
+Crafton Hills College's quad is located between the Crafton Center (CCR) and Central Complex (CNTL) buildings.

 Report Delayed: The "RD" may be assigned by the Admissions & Records Office only.
 It is to be used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
 It is a temporary notation to be replaced by a permanent symbol as soon as possible.
 "RD" shall not be used in calculating grade point averages.